 Employers are responsible for choosing the level of benefit and the format of the scheme and then offering it to their employees but if the scheme is to be used for automatic enrolment, there is a prescribed level of contributions that have to be paid to the scheme, in the case of a defined contribution (DC) scheme, or a prescribed level of benefit, where the scheme is a defined benefit (DB) scheme.

 There is a choice of scheme structures and schemes that can be offered by individual employers, or by a group of similar employers, these are known as centralised schemes.
 Public sector schemes are those set up by the Government to cover public sector employees such as civil servants, teachers and the police.
 These schemes may be statutory (i.e. set up under an Act of Parliament) and can either be funded, as in the case of the Local Authority Pension Scheme, or unfunded and paid for out of general taxation revenue.

-This section relates to Workplace Pension Schemes and can be found in the relevant pages of the RPC Study Manual.
+This section relates to Workplace Pension Schemes and can be found in the relevant pages of the Retirement Provision Certificate Study Manual 2023

 2.Think about it

 James Roberts has worked for Makepiece Ltd for 30 years.
 He is 65 in 3 months time, which is the normal retirement age within the company.